The 2025 awards presentation will take place on Tuesday, October 14, 2025, 5:30-7:00 p.m. at Roanoke College, Olin Hall.

 Q.) Where will the Perry F. Kendig Arts and Culture Awards ceremony take place?

 A.) The awards will alternate between Hollins University and Roanoke College.
-The 2024 awards presentation will take place on Tuesday, October 1, 2024, at Hollins University, with more details to come.
+The 2025 awards presentation will take place on Tuesday, October 14, 2025, at Roanoke College, with more details to come.

 Q.) The organization/individual I want to nominate was a past recipient of a Perry F. Kendig Award.
 Are they eligible?